-- By February 1 (May 15 for mid-year hires) of the first year: Entire mentoring team selected by the annual faculty member in consultation with the Supervising Dean and department chair.
-Mentoring team is delineated in the First-Year Faculty Reflection Paper. - By August 20 of the first year: Entire mentoring team meets at least once with the annual faculty member. - During each subsequent academic year of mentee's annual contract status: - Each mentoring team member offers comments and suggestions for improving the Portfolio and Professional Project. - Mentoring team maintains regular contact with mentee, in order to provide assistance in acculturation and fostering growth. - Changes to the mentoring team membership are completed in a timely fashion. - The lead mentor and annual faculty member meets with their Supervising Dean to discuss progress toward continuing contract, as well as annual goals. - During at least one of the four years of mentee's annual contract status: - Each mentoring team member participates in at least one reciprocal classroom visits with the mentee, including written observations and discussions.
+- Explore Potential Mentoring Team: Network with other faculty members to serve as potential mentors and establish a proposed mentoring team.
+Lead Mentors must be from the established pool of qualified mentors (by February 1) - Submit Mentoring Team: Entire proposed mentoring team submitted by the annual faculty member in the First-Year Faculty Reflection Paper (by February 1 of the first year OR by May 15 of the first year for mid-year hires) - Mentoring Team Finalization: Mentoring team members finalized, in consultation with the Supervising Dean (by February 20 of the first year OR July 31 of the first year for mid-year hires) - Mentoring Team Meeting: Meet with the entire mentoring team at least once.
+Outcomes and goals from the meeting will be shared with the Supervising Dean (by May 15 of the first year OR by July 31 of the first year for mid-year hires) - During each subsequent academic year of mentee's annual contract status: - Mentoring team gathers together at least one time to offer feedback, comments, and suggestions for improving the Portfolios and Professional Project. - Mentoring team members maintain regular contact with mentee, in order to provide assistance in acculturation and fostering growth.

+- Changes to the mentoring team membership are completed in a timely fashion and submitted in writing to the Supervising Dean. - The Lead Mentor and annual faculty member meets with the Supervising Dean to discuss progress toward continuing contract status, as well as completing annual goals. - During at least one of the four years of mentee's annual contract status: - Each mentoring team member participates in at least one reciprocal classroom visit with the mentee, including written observations and discussions.

-Role of Mentor:
+Role of Lead Mentor:

-A successful faculty mentor at Jackson College should:
+A successful faculty Lead Mentor at Jackson College should:

-- Offer formal and informal opportunities to talk with the mentee. - Assist the mentee in gaining an understanding of the institution and community. - Serve as a positive and active role model in terms of teaching, institutional and community service. - Facilitate connections and communication between mentee and the administration.
+- Offer regular formal and informal opportunities to talk with the mentee. - Assist the mentee in gaining an understanding of the institution and community. - Serve as a positive and active role model in terms of teaching practice, as well as institutional and community service. - Facilitate connections and communication between mentee, faculty and staff colleagues, the administration, and the broader community.
 It is important to note that the mentor is not a supervisor.
-Rather, the mentor serves as the creator of a non-threatening environment in which the mentee's skills can be developed to the greatest degree possible. - Offer honest, frequent, and constructive feedback in terms of classroom work, student issues, departmental and College matters.

-- Serve as an institutional resource to the mentee and assist the mentee with the creation and development of the Portfolio and Professional Project. - Assist the mentee in finding their role as a teaching professional and as a member of the Jackson College community.
+Rather, the mentor serves as the creator of a non-threatening environment in which the mentee's skills can be developed to the greatest degree possible. - Offer prompt, honest, frequent, and constructive feedback in terms of classroom work, student issues, departmental and College matters. - Serve as an institutional resource to the mentee and assist the mentee with the creation and development of the Portfolios and Professional Project. - Conduct at least one reciprocal observation with the mentee, including written observation feedback and discussion. - Assist the mentee in finding their role as a teaching professional and as a member of the Jackson College community. - Attend at least 2 mentoring-related sessions for the academic year.
+These may be meetings of all mentors, professional development sessions related to mentoring, or training created for the specific needs of mentors at Jackson College.